sunoy2004/yanc-website/DOCUMENTATION.md

 The following updates have been made to the project:

-1. **Hero Section Restructuring** (Hero.tsx):
+1. **Hero Section Updates** (Hero.tsx):
-   - Moved title and subtitle to top content area above the 3D carousel
-   - Moved description and CTA to bottom content area below the carousel
+   - Maintained three-section layout: top content (title/subtitle), 3D carousel, and bottom content (description/CTA)
-   - Changed CTA from internal Button component to external link pointing to membership application
+   - Kept external link for membership application with proper security attributes
-   - Added proper external link attributes (target="_blank", rel="noopener noreferrer")
+   - Preserved responsive design structure

 2. **Header Updates** (Header.tsx):
    - Changed "Join" button to "Member login"
    - Updated link to external URL (https://web.yanc.in/)
    - Added proper external link attributes

-3. **CSS Updates** (index.css):
+3. **CSS Styling Updates** (index.css):
-   - Added new classes for hero-top-content, hero-title-top, hero-subtitle-top
+   - Enhanced hero-bottom-content with centered flex layout and gradient background
-   - Added hero-bottom-content styling
+   - Added padding and vertical spacing to hero-content
-   - Added responsive adjustments for mobile and tablet breakpoints
+   - Maintained responsive design with proper breakpoints
+   - Kept existing hero description and CTA styling with appropriate sizing

 These changes improve the user experience by:
-- Better visual hierarchy in the hero section
+- Better content positioning and visual hierarchy
 - Proper external link handling for better security
 - Enhanced mobile responsiveness
 - More descriptive navigation labels
 - Direct access to membership applications through external links
+- Improved visual presentation with gradient overlays

 This documentation provides a comprehensive overview of the YANC website project, enabling any developer to understand, modify, and extend the application effectively.